 Sustainability Leadership Presentation Series (SLPS)

 The 2017–18 Sustainability Leadership Presentation Series is under way, featuring a new partner and six compelling programs.
 The Student Environmental Action Coalition at Hastings College has become a presenting parter, along with the Hastings Museum, in the SLPS.
 Other partners include The Center for Urban Sustainability at the University of Nebraska–Omaha, Joslyn Institute for Sustainable Communities, Central Community College, Metropolitan Community College, Environmental Studies department at the University of Nebraska–Lincoln, and Nebraska Recycling Council as a presenting partner.
-Each SLPS will live streamed, so people across the state – and around the world – can watch the webcast in real time.
+Each SLPS is live-streamed, so people across the state – and around the world – can watch the webcast in real time.
 Some partners will be hosting watch parties for some of the webcasts.
 Watch this space to see where you can join a watch party; alternatively, you can organize a watch party for you and your friends and colleagues.
 SLPS programs feature experts on sustainability, energy, and the environment and how they apply to the lives of individuals.
 The programs are webcast on the first Thursday of each month during the school calendar year.
 These programs are free and open to the public.